kristiankime/FCollections/README.md

 # FCollections
 Functional/Fluent Style Collections for Java.
-This library is centered around a number of Interfaces, and their implementations, that are extensions to the usual Java Collections (usually by prepending an F).
-These collections interfaces essentially add a number of methods that are common to more functionally oriented language, map, filter and reduce for example.
+This library is centered around a number of Interfaces (and their implementations) that are extensions to the usual Java Collections Interfaces.
+These interfaces essentially add a number of methods that are common to more functionally oriented languages (eg map, filter and reduce).
 Typically each collection has a mutable and immutable interface as well.

 Some naming naming/general conventions:
+* Most of the new Interfaces extend or use an existing Java Interface
-* The interface for a Collection type typically has an F prepended to it (eg List -> FList).
+* The name of the new Interface is typically the name of the old Interface with an F prepended to it (eg List -> FList).
 * Implementations are often based around pre-existing classes that add an F before the collection name (eg ArrayList -> ArrayFList).
 * Immutable is shortened to Im (eg ImFList is the immutable version of FList).
 * Immutable version of a collection deprecate the mutation methods and throw if they are called, but add Copy methods.